maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

 </figure>

 ### Making the negative
 Just like for the chess piece, I used Oomoo-30.
-Simply mixing them 1:1, vacuuming and pouring.
-I made sure to slightly coat the positive mold with release agent before pouring.
-It still sticked hard so I had to play with a lot before being able to get it out of the mold once cured.
+Simply mixing them 1:1, vacuum, and pouring.
+I made sure to lightly coat the positive mold with a release agent before pouring.
+It still stuck hard so I had to play with it a lot before being able to get it out of the mold once cured.

 <figure> <center>
   <img src="./../../img/mod11/mold1.jpg" alt="logo text" width="80%" />